BaconCoding74/Review-Scrapping/README.md

+> [!WARNING]
+> **Do not use this for commercial purposes.**
+> This project is for educational and personal use only.
+Scraping data from Shopee and Lazada may violate their Terms of Service and applicable laws.

-# Review Scrapper
+# Review Scraper
-This is a review scrapper for Shopee and Lazada
+This is a review scraper for Shopee and Lazada, created as a personal project to practice and improve my web scraping skills.

 ## Web Driver Issue
 Please make sure the web driver is up-to-date before you run the program